steel-labs/steel-base-theme/README.md

 In here you will put all the private API keys required for the tasks you need.

 ##### Compressing images
+- Get a new TinyPng api key from https://tinypng.com/developers or retrieve yours from https://tinypng.com/developers/subscription.
-- Insert your TinyPng api key in secret.json.
+- Insert it in secret.json.
 Es:
 ```
 "TinyPng" : "YOUR_API_KEY"
 ```